OnkelMarcel/EmmaBot/README.md

 # EmmaBot
 Best bot in the world.

-Many new features and commands will follow soon.
+Many new features will follow soon.
 This bot version is like an alpha alpha version.

 Infos about the GetRole/RemoveRole Command: